Member Information

 A rear-end collision, often called rear-ending or, in the UK, a shunt, occurs when a forward-moving vehicle crashes into the back of another vehicle (often stationary) in front of it.
 Similarly, rear-end rail collisions occur when a train runs into the end of a preceding train on the same track.
 [1]

-Rear-End Collisions: Fault And Compensation - Forbes
+Rear-End Collisions Fault And Compensation – Forbes Advisor

 If you're involved in a rear end collision, you may be entitled to compensation.
 Check out some rear end collision settlement examples to learn more.